krei-se/three.krei.se/README.md

 ## Graph structure

-The base idea is the structure of a directed cyclic graph that runs with a repeat-counter to allow infinite or finite loops through subgraphs that point back to higher levels of the graph.
+The base idea is the structure of a directed cyclic graph that runs with a repeat-counter to allow infinite (brain and CNS neuron) or finite (motor and sensoric neurons) loops through subgraphs that point back to higher levels of the graph.

 This solution took me 8 years to come up with.
 The neurons get tired after n repeat access to connected neurons.
 This way you can solve the recursive graph problem without relying on external supervision, thus not crashing the system with recursion while still holding all advantages of fractal design.